 - Eggs of shrimps: Brine Shrimp Egg, Technical Grade 80% HR, 16 oz Can

 You should make sure that the sizes of these pellets are small or medium.

 Maintaining Water Quality

 Since the Polar Parrot Cichlids are made by cross-breeding two Central American cichlids, they require water parameters similar to other Central American cichlids.
-They can withstand pH around 6.4 to 7.5.
-I would recommend you keep the water pH at neutral 7.0 which is easily achievable.
+They can withstand a pH of around 6.4 to 7.5.
+I would recommend you keep the water pH at neutral 7.0, which is easily achievable.

 The Polar parrot cichlids prefer soft water.
 So, the water hardness of 2 to 25 dGH would be perfect for the fish.

-Once you’ve got all the water parameters right it is very easy to maintain the water condition in your aquarium.
+Once you’ve got all the water parameters right, it is very easy to maintain the water condition in your aquarium.
 You should perform a 30% water change once every week.
-The water that you add in your aquarium should be at the same temperature as the temperature of the water inside your aquarium.
+The water that you add to your aquarium should be at the same temperature as the temperature of the water inside your aquarium.
 You should clean the filter media of your aquarium filter twice a month.

 White Spot Disease

-It is a very frequently occurring disease in these fish but it is also very easy to treat.
+It is a very frequently occurring disease in these fish, but it is also very easy to treat.
 You should not feed any more food when your fish is suffering from bloat.
-The digestion will continue slowly and the bloat will eventually decrease.
-You can also feed them with boiled pea by removing their shell.
+The digestion will continue slowly, and the bloat will eventually decrease.
+You can also feed them with boiled peas by removing their shell.
 This will help improve the digestion of the fish.